wajidmanzoor/SCS/README.md

 As the total number of vertices (n) is 10, the arrays in *Linear Heap List* will be intialized as
-Note: If a value for a index is not available  in Head, Next or Prev it is set to n (10).

 | Index | Index 0 | Index 1 | Index 2 | Index 3 | Index 4 | Index 5 | Index 6 | Index 7 | Index 8 | Index 9 |
 |---|---|---|---|---|---|---|---|---|---|---|